gunoodaddy/coconut/README.md

 ### libjson 7.4.1
 http://downloads.sourceforge.net/project/libjson/libjson_7.4.1.zip?r=http%3A%2F%2Fsourceforge.net%2Fprojects%2Flibjson%2F&ts=1327071561&use_mirror=cdnetworks-kr-2

-* In order to build successful on this frame work, you must use `3rdParty/src/libjson` instead upper link's libjson.
+* In order to build successful on this framework, you must use `3rdParty/src/libjson` instead upper link's libjson.
 * We modified JSONStream class to parse correctly.
 (7.4.1 libjson has a few bug in JSONStream)
 * You can find 'gunoodaddy' comment in `3rdParty/src/libjson` modified codes.
 * And if you use linux 64bit os, must edit \<lib_json_root\>/makefile to add `-fPIC` to cxxflags_default.